brngates98/SimpleMDM-Prometheus-Exporter/README.md

 # SimpleMDM Prometheus Exporter

 This Python application collects metrics from the SimpleMDM API and exposes them to Prometheus.
-It gathers information about devices, apps, enrollments, DEP servers, installed apps, and profiles, providing detailed insights into your SimpleMDM-managed environment.
+It gathers information about devices, apps, enrollments (including attributes), DEP servers, installed apps, profiles, and the push certificate, providing detailed insights into your SimpleMDM-managed environment.

 ## Features

-- Collects metrics for devices, apps, enrollments (including attributes), DEP servers, installed apps, and profiles.
+- Collects metrics for devices, apps, enrollments (including attributes), DEP servers, installed apps, profiles, and the push certificate.
 - Exposes these metrics to Prometheus for monitoring and alerting.
 - Provides detailed labels for each metric to allow for comprehensive filtering and analysis.